Balvarezpandozi/hw1/README.md

 |-3.3 3   |  -3.3 3   |
 |-2.2 2   |  -2.2 2   |

-__Test #4__, does output order matter not for frequyencies but for the actual number, if it does what is the criteria decreasing, increasing or what?
+__Test #4__, does output order matter not for frequencies but for the actual number, if it does what is the criteria decreasing or increasing?

+I solved this issue by sorting by the smallest integer first when the occurrences were tied.

 |My Output|Test Output|
 |---------|-----------|
 |integer: |  integer: |